magnars/optimus/README.md

 22. Since Ring comes with content type middleware, optimus doesn't worry about it.
 Just make sure to put it after optimus.

+23. The same goes for responding with `304 Not Modified`.
+Since optimus adds `Last-Modified` headers, ring handles the rest.

 #### Using the new URLs